NoetherEmmy/intransigentms-scripts/coding-guidelines-js.md

     ```

 + Newlines in string literals are done Windows/CRLF style, viz. `\r\n`
-    - Because of this, template literal strings should not contain (unescaped) literal newlines:
+    - Template literal strings **should not contain unescaped literal newlines**.
+Script files are kept in LF format, so the resulting string literals as interpreted by Nashorn would be incorrect:

         ```javascript
         // Bad: